Implementing a trie data structure in C

 With such an implementation, one could use the trie to return a pointer for each passed string.
 This way, instead of using strcmp to compare two strings, one can just compare the pointers stored in the trie, which is extremely fast.

-My sample code can be found in the software section, and you can read the source code in PDF (an online version is at the end of this post).
+My code has been tested on UNIX systems, and you can read the complete source code and documentation in PDF (see instructions for the online version at the end of this post).
 Let me know if you have any improvements.

 Further Reading